 Insurance companies often do everything possible to avoid fulfilling their obligations under a life insurance policy, which includes but is not limited to the following:

-- Offering no basis for denying a claim
+- Offering no basis in writing for denying a claim

-- Taking an unreasonable amount of time to respond to a claim, so claimants abandon their claim
+- Taking an unreasonable amount of time to respond to a claim, to induce claimants to abandon their claim

-- Asserting irrelevant, insignificant or non-existent “material representations” in the policy application
+- Asserting non-material or non-existent “material misrepresentations” in the policy application

-- When a life insurance company fails to pay the benefits owed under a life insurance policy, you should never simply abandon your claim.
+When a life insurance company fails to pay the benefits owed under a life insurance policy, you should never simply abandon your claim.
 Insurers routinely deny claims even though they do not have a sufficient basis for the denial.
 The insurance company, adjusters, and their lawyers are not on your side and not interested in protecting your interests.
-Our Florida life insurance law firm can help in the following ways:
+An experienced life insurance claims lawyer can help you:

-If you take on an insurance company, you will be facing a corporation with extensive resources at its disposal that include investigators, insurance defense lawyers and virtually unlimited litigation resources.
+If you take on an insurance company, you will be facing a corporation with extensive resources at its disposal that include investigators, insurance defense lawyers, and virtually unlimited litigation resources.
 Insurance carriers know that they have the advantage if you do not have legal representation.
-The decision to hire an insurance lawyer means that the insurer must take you seriously.
+The decision to hire an insurance lawyer means that the insurer must now take your claim seriously.